semaphoreci/docs/docs/account-management/startup-plan.md

 ### Add-ons

-Optimize your CI/CD experience even further with add-ons such as a dedicated cache server, dedicated container registry, and an Advanced or Premium Support package.
+Optimize your CI/CD experience even further with add-ons such as a dedicated cache server, dedicated container registry, and Advanced or Premium Support packages.

 For more information on available add-ons and how to enable them, visit our [add-ons page](/account-management/add-ons/).